Israr-11/payloadgen/README.md

    A new panel shows your generated payload with syntax highlighting.

 4. **Copy or Save**
-   Use the buttons to copy to clipboard or save as a JSON file.
+   Use the buttons to copy to the clipboard or save as a JSON file.

 ## Features

-- **One-Click Generation**: Select code, run command, get instant realistic payloads
+- **One-Click Generation**: Select code, run command, get instant, realistic payloads
 - **Smart Field Detection**: Automatically identifies fields from req.body, Mongoose schemas, and more
 - **Realistic Data**: Generates contextually appropriate data (emails for email fields, addresses for address fields, etc.)
 - **Complex Structure Support**: Handles nested objects, arrays, and references
 - **MongoDB Integration**: Special support for ObjectId references and Mongoose schema patterns
-- **Copy & Save**: Easily copy payloads to clipboard or save as JSON files
+- **Copy & Save**: Easily copy payloads to the clipboard or save as JSON files

 ---

-## 📚 Documentation
+## Documentation

 For comprehensive documentation including architecture details, contribution guidelines, and advanced usage examples, visit our [Documentation Site](https://israr-11.github.io/payloadgen/).